WilliamMajanja-zz/HydraCTF/README.md

 ## What is HydraCTF?

-The 1nf1CorpCTF is a platform to host Jeopardy and “King of the Hill” style Capture the Flag competitions.
+The HydraCTF is a platform to host Jeopardy and “King of the Hill” style Capture the Flag competitions.

 <div align="center"><img src="screencapture.gif" /></div>